momen5406/PathLine-ChartwellPartners/docs/technical-documentation.md

 ### 4. Navigation Dropdowns (Desktop & Mobile)

-Dropdowns appear on hover (desktop) or click (mobile).
-In mobile, other open dropdowns collapse when one expands.
+Dropdowns appear on hover (desktop) and click (mobile), and in mobile, other open dropdowns collapse when one expands.

 ### 5. Dark Mode Toggle